Finding Supermassive Black Hole Binary Mergers in Pulsar Timing Array Data: Results

 In Figure 1 of ~\citet{Favata2009}, a comparison is presented between the nonlinear memory waveform computed using an Effective-One-Body (EOB) and Minimum Waveform model (MWM).
 Favata reports that the EOB-based model underestimates the final memory strain offset by $\approx27\%$ relative to the NR calculations, even after calibration.
 This discrepancy arises due to simplifications in the analytical model, particularly during the merger and ringdown phases, as well as the omission of higher-order radiative modes.

 The analytic expression for memory strain used by \citet{PshirkovBaskaran2010} is based on a further simplified approximation derived from the nonlinear memory formula presented in \citet{Favata2009}.
-In particular, they approximates the radiated energy during the merger as a fixed mean value and assumes an equal-mass, non-spinning binary on a circular orbit.
+In particular, they approximate the radiated energy during the merger as a fixed mean value and assumes an equal-mass, non-spinning binary on a circular orbit.

 As a result, the predicted strain is systematically larger than what would be obtained from physically realistic SMBHB models.
-This leads to an overestimation of the memory amplitude or equivalently, an underestimation of the luminosity distance or overestimation of the source mass when interpreting observational data using this model.
+This leads to an overestimation of the memory amplitude or equivalently, an underestimation of the luminosity distance or overestimation of the source mass when interpreting the observed data using this model.

 Due to these limitations, the memory burst model does not provide a reliable mapping between the observed signal and the underlying parameters of the SMBHB.
-Even if the final strain offset is calibrated correctly, the second limitation of the burst model, which is the absence of gradual pre-merger memory growth, persists.
+Even if the final strain offset is calibrated correctly, the second limitation of the burst model, which is the absence of gradual memory growth, persists.
 This has important observational consequences, particularly in the context of pulsar timing array (PTA) searches.

 PTA analyses are not sensitive to the gravitational wave memory time series in full.
 Instead, they are sensitive to the \textit{post-fit residuals}.
 That is, the signal remaining after subtraction of the best-fit pulsar timing model.
 This subtraction typically includes a polynomial fit for the spin frequency and its time derivatives.
 Any signal that mimics these trends can be partially absorbed, reducing the amplitude of the observable signature.